Modern Slavery and Human Trafficking Statement

-This Slavery and Human Trafficking Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 with respect to the financial year ending 31 May 2023 and is approved by Open GI’s Chief Officers.
+This Modern Slavery and Human Trafficking Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 with respect to the financial year ending 31 May 2024 and is approved by Open GI’s Chief Officers.

 The statement sets out the steps taken by Open GI Limited and other relevant group companies during this financial year to monitor for and prevent slavery and human trafficking within its business or supply chains.